-American consumers' revolving debt continued to rise in August, marking the sixth consecutive month of growth this year, the Federal Reserve said Wednesday.
+The country’s revolving debt balance grew 5.3 percent August, marking the sixth consecutive month of growth this year, the Federal Reserve said Wednesday

 The average interest rate on credit card accounts was 12.22 percent in August, according to the Fed report, slightly up from May’s 12.04 percent average, the last time interest rates were examined in the consumer debt figures.
 The average rate on accounts that were actually charged interest because they carried a balance was 13.59 percent, up from 13.49 percent in May.